PlaidCloud/website/content/en/docs/home/_index.md

     title: "Documentation"
     weight: 20
     post: >
-      <p>Learn how to use Kubernetes with conceptual, tutorial, and reference documentation.
+      <p>Learn how to use PlaidCloud with conceptual, tutorial, and reference documentation.
 You can even <a href="/editdocs/" data-auto-burger-exclude data-proofer-ignore>help contribute to the docs</a>!</p>
 description: >
   Kubernetes is an open source container orchestration engine for automating deployment, scaling, and management of containerized applications.
 The open source project is hosted by the Cloud Native Computing Foundation.
 overview: >
   Kubernetes is an open source container orchestration engine for automating deployment, scaling, and management of containerized applications.
 The open source project is hosted by the Cloud Native Computing Foundation (<a href="https://www.cncf.io/about">CNCF</a>).
 cards:
 - name: concepts
-  title: "Understand Kubernetes"
+  title: "Understand PlaidCloud"
-  description: "Learn about Kubernetes and its fundamental concepts."
+  description: "Learn about PlaidCloud and its fundamental concepts."
   button: "View Concepts"
   button_path: "/docs/concepts"
 - name: tutorials
-  title: "Try Kubernetes"
+  title: "Try PlaidCloud"
-  description: "Follow tutorials to learn how to deploy applications in Kubernetes."
+  description: "Follow tutorials to learn how to build and deploy projects with PlaidCloud."
   button: "View Tutorials"
   button_path: "/docs/tutorials"
 - name: setup
-  title: "Set up a K8s cluster"
+  title: "Set up a Project"
-  description: "Get Kubernetes running based on your resources and needs."
+  description: "Get a Project up and running based on your needs"
-  button: "Set up Kubernetes"
+  button: "Set up PlaidCloud"
   button_path: "/docs/setup"
 - name: tasks
-  title: "Learn how to use Kubernetes"
+  title: "Learn how to use PlaidCloud"
   description: "Look up common tasks and how to perform them using a short sequence of steps."
   button: "View Tasks"
   button_path: "/docs/tasks"
-- name: training
-  title: "Training"
-  description: "Get certified in Kubernetes and make your cloud native projects successful!"
-  button: "View training"
-  button_path: "/training"
 - name: reference
   title: Look up reference information
   description: Browse terminology, command line syntax, API resource types, and setup tool documentation.
   button: View Reference
   button_path: /docs/reference
-- name: contribute
-  title: Contribute to the docs
-  description: Anyone can contribute, whether you're new to the project or you've been around a long time.
-  button: Contribute to the docs
-  button_path: /docs/contribute
-- name: release-notes
-  title: K8s Release Notes
-  description: If you are installing Kubernetes or upgrading to the newest version, refer to the current release notes.
-  button: "Download Kubernetes"
-  button_path: "/docs/setup/release/notes"
 - name: about
   title: About the documentation
-  description: This website contains documentation for the current and previous 4 versions of Kubernetes.
+  description: This website contains documentation for the current and previous 4 versions of PlaidCloud.
 ---